danielrcardenas/ac-course-2017/_features/02-topics.md

 * Artificial Chemistries - basic concepts.
 * Reactive computation via artificial chemistries.
-* The chemistri of life
+* The chemistry of life
   * What is life?
   * The basic componetens of life.
   * Different contributions from artificial chemistries to the origin of life.